hardhatdigital/rails_admin-magic_nav/README.md

 # RailsAdminMagicNav
-The Magic Nav generator, replaces Rails Admin's default navigation with a navigation that can be customized by the developer.
+The Rails Admin Magic Nav generator, replaces [Rails Admin](https://github.com/sferik/rails_admin)'s default navigation with a navigation that can be customized by the developer.

 ## Usage
 By configuring the `config/rails_admin/magic_nav.yml` file within your application, the navigation can be controlled.